Ideal ecosystem for birdwatchers and sunbathers aficionados

 This long wide sandy beach, located near Cattolica Eraclea town, is fringed by pines trees stretches to the cliff of Capo Bianco.
 The beauty of the sea makes it a perfect spot for bathing.

-This pretty beach with turquoise waters and lush Mediterranean vegetation is the extension of the beach of Eraclea Minoa: from the beach of Bovo Marina, indeed, you can see the cliff of Capo Bianco.
+This pretty beach with blue waters and lush Mediterranean vegetation is the extension of the beach of Eraclea Minoa, dominated by the cliff of Capo Bianco.

-The natural oasis of Laghetto Gorgo is well known to birdwatchers because houses many varieties of migrant birds such as cormorants, coots, grebes and flamingos.
+The natural oasis of Lago Gorgo is well known to birdwatchers because houses many varieties of migrant birds such as cormorants and flamingos.

-A lovely sandy family beach which reaches right up to the nature reserve of Torre Salsa and Monte Stella.
-Once a small fishermen’s village, now a popular seaside resort thanks to its clean waters.
+A lovely beach which reaches right up to the nature reserve of Torre Salsa.
+Once a fishermen’s village, now a popular seaside resort thanks to its clean waters.

-A magnificent beach with soft sand, overlooked by the characteristic cliff of Monte Rosso which towers over the bay.
-From the top of this rock, a 16th century tower observes the bathers.
+A magnificent beach with soft sand, overlooked by the characteristic cliff of Monte Rosso on which stands a watch tower of the 16th century.

-To the est of Pergole, exactly below the sandstone rocks on which the Tower of Monterosso is perched, the long beach called Spiaggetta offers its soft sand and gentle waters to bathers.
+To the est of Pergole, below the sandstone rocks on which the Tower of Monterosso is perched, the beach called Spiaggetta offers a perfect place to bathers.

-To the west of the cliff of Monte Rosso are a series of smaller sandy beaches surrounded by steep cliffs.
-Beware: the road leading down to the beaches is very steep but it is worth the effort.
+To the west of the cliff of Monte Rosso are a small sandy sandy beaches surrounded by steep cliffs.
+Beware: the road leading down to the beaches is steep.

-Lido Rossello is a beach near to Scala dei Turchi.
-To the west it’s protected by a buttress with a lighthouse.
-At its feet the rocky coves create charming bathing spots called “piscine”.
+This beach is near to Scala dei Turchi.
+To the west it’s protected by a cliff with a lighthouse.
+At its feet the rocky coves create charming bathing spots.

 Punta Grande is the sandy beach to the East of the Scala dei Turchi.
-A long beach wich runs right up to the famous Scala.
 The beauty of the sea makes it a perfect spot for bathing.

 Punta Piccola is a vast golden beach located between Porto Empedocle and Scala dei Turchi.
-Nearby, you can admire the ruins of a roman villa dating from the 1 th century AD.
+Nearby, you can admire the ruins of a ancient roman villa.

-Marinella is the main beach of Porto Empedocle, at just a few hundred meters from the town centre.
+Marinella is the main beach of Porto Empedocle.
 The many kiosks and beach resorts along the beach makes it an ideal destination for families.

-Cannatello is a pretty sandy beach with both free bathing areas as areas and areas services by beach kiosks.
+Cannatello beach offer both free bathing areas as areas and areas services by beach kiosks.
 The neighbourhood located near the beach many services are provided.

 Punta Bianca is the hidden pearl lies to the Agrigento’s beaches.
 This “minor version” of the Scala dei Turchi not easy to reach but stunning

-The Baia delle Sirene, near to Palma di Montechiaro town, are a stunning inlets framed by ruggedly beauty.
-The bay is located at the foot of the medieval castle overlooking the cliff.
+The bay, near to Palma di Montechiaro town, are a stunning inlets framed by ruggedly beauty.
+It is located at the foot of the medieval castle.
+Easier to reach by sea

 The seaside of Palma di Montechiaro are composed of beaches of wich the most lovely is the shore at the foot of the 17thcentury tower of San Carlo.
 Many beach services are provided.

 Ciotta is a long sandy beach with both free bathing areas as areas and areas services by beach kiosks.
-A 16th century tower enhances the beauty of this coastline with turquoise waters.
+A 16th century tower enhances the beauty of this coastline.

-Rocca San Nicola is a splendid beach: in the face of its shore a magnificent rock emerges and divers may discover un underwater paradise amongst its seabed rich of fish.
+Rocca San Nicola is a splendid beach: a magnificent rock emerges by the sea and divers may discover un underwater paradise amongst its seabed rich of fish.

-Cala Paradiso is an enchanting inlet with white rocks similar to the famous Scala dei Turchi.
+Cala Paradiso is an enchanting inlet.
 Approaching the beach from above there is a spectacular view over the blu horizon.

 Cala de Re is the stunning bay due west of the Rocca San Nicola: it is a little gulf of uncontaminated beauty.
 Its natural beauty is supplemented by comfort offered by the beachfront amenities.